 The Disadvantages of Offshoring

-- Time difference is a double-edged sword.
-Communication can get very tricky if you’re normally asleep while the offshore team is working.
+- Communication can get very tricky if you’re normally asleep while the offshore team is working.

 - Different work habits stemming from different cultural norms and attitudes about work can get in the way of your established business processes and will definitely require adjustments on both sides.